OliseNS/Medical_Report_Agent/README.md

 ## 💻 How to Use

-1.  **Select an AI Model**: Choose from the available models in the sidebar (e.g., GPT-4, Claude 3, Llama 3.1).
+1.  **AI Model**: The system uses the DeepSeek Chat v3.1 model for analysis.
 2.  **Choose an Input Method**:
     - **📝 Text Input**: Paste the medical report text directly into the text area.
     - **📁 File Upload**: Upload a `.txt` file containing the medical report.